GitHub Agentic Workflows

 Includes all frontmatter fields, imported workflow frontmatter (BFS traversal), template expressions containing env. or vars., and version information (gh-aw, awf, agents).

 Enable tab completion for workflow names, engines, and paths.
+After running gh aw completion install, restart your shell or source your configuration file.

 Terminal window